 Formally established in 1971, the FPDA commits Australia, New Zealand and the United Kingdom to consult on a response to any armed attack or threat against Malaysia or Singapore.
 The FPDA marked its 40th anniversary in 2011 and provides a valuable framework for conducting combined training exercises.
 More recently, the FPDA has expanded its focus to address non-conventional security threats facing the region, including terrorism and maritime security.

-Australia and Malaysia cooperate closely on a range of security issues, with good links between police and immigration agencies.
+Australia and Malaysia cooperate closely on security issues, with good links between police and immigration agencies.
 In August 2002, Australia and Malaysia signed a memorandum of understanding on cooperation to combat international terrorism.
 Bilateral agreements on mutual assistance in criminal matters and extradition entered into force on 28 December 2006.
 Australia and Malaysia signed a Memorandum of Understanding on Combating Transnational Crime and Developing Police Cooperation on 13 May 2009 and a Memorandum of Understanding on Maritime Security on 12 July 2011.

 Australian expertise in education and training is highly regarded in Malaysia.
 Bilateral links in this sector date back before the Colombo Plan.
 Education for many Malaysian students has traditionally been provided at universities in Australia, but university twinning arrangements and Australian campuses in Malaysia now allow Malaysian students to undertake Australian courses in Malaysia.
 Three Australian universities have campuses in Malaysia – Monash University, Curtin University and Swinburne University of Technology.